gopher-snakes-2013/phase-2-guide/week-2/challenges/challenges-solo-tfd.md

    the JSON
   * I use MustacheJS or underscores templating library to convert JSON to HTML
 1. Challenge : [OO JS Racer](http://socrates.devbootcamp.com/challenges/297)
+  * I can use jQuery to retrieve elements from the DOM using CSS selectors
+  * I can use jQuery's [traversal methods](http://api.jquery.com/category/traversing/) to find elements relative to the given element
+  * I can bind events to elements I've pulled from the DOM
+  * I can trigger events on elements I've pulled from the DOM
+  * I can use jQuery to append and replace elements on the page